kdemello1980/Engine/README.md

 I'll post some more detail, as well as comments, when I get something that is factored correctly and actually works.

-The foundation is from https://vulkan-tutorial.com/
+The foundation is from https://vulkan-tutorial.com/ (not so much anymore).

-Some ideas about how to expand from one mesh to an entire scene are coming from https://vkguide.dev/, but the approach taken there is completely different from how I'm organizing things here.

 I'll admit this is very hard for the uninitiated, so you probably won't garner much insight into how vulkan works by examining this code.
 If you do, more power to you.
 Otherwise, I probably won't be able to help if you have issues with the code.
 I may be designing things in a very sub-optimal way, but I'm leaning as I go